Porsche 911 GT3 RS ceramic coating and PPF installation

 With the car clean, it was moved inside for closer paint inspection and to carry out whatever defect correction was necessary before the ceramic coating and PPF stages.

 Once under the scrutiny of our lighting, it was clear that the paint needed extensive defect removal before anything else could be done.
-Straight colours, i.e. non-metallic (sometimes called flat paint, and not to be confused with matt or satin), show every little mark, whereas metallic paint can sometimes hide the true extent of problems.
+Straight colours, i.e. non-metallic (sometimes called flat paint, and not to be confused with matte or satin), show every little mark, whereas metallic paint can sometimes hide the true extent of problems.
 Throughout the car, we found small patches of un-polished sanding marks, areas of buffer trails where it had been machine polished but not finished properly.
 Whilst a little disappointing to find on a car of this value, it is not at all unusual, and all can be rectified.
 After masking off unpainted trim we set about removing the defects using a multi stage machine polishing process.

 We start with a coarse cutting compound and machine pad, working our way down to a mildly abrasive refining polish, generating the highest amount of gloss possible.
 This is a labour intensive process, and with this car took nearly 2 days to complete.